michellesanver/starting-php/chapter-2/chapter-2-video-4-make-your-first-PR.md

 # Your first PR
 A big part of git and github is collaboration.
-Let's see just how easy it is by creating your first pull request!
+Let's see just how easy it is by creating your first pull request, called PR in short.
 A pull request is you suggesting changes to one or several files.

 VIDEO:
 First you go to github.com/WHATEVERITWILLBE/phptutorial which is the php tutorial repository.
 In there you will see I_WAS_HERE.md, click that file.